 Music is an important part of this social and cultural life.
 You can learn a great deal about Turkey just by understanding a little about the music.
 Turkey’s history and contemporary society is reflected in the music they listen to and make.

-The roots of traditional music in Turkey span across centuries to a time when the Seljuk Turks migrated to Anatolia and Persia in the 11th century and contains elements of both Turkic and pre-Turkic influences.
+The roots of traditional music in Turkey span across centuries to a time when the Seljuk Turks migrated to Anatolia and Persia in the 11th century and contain elements of both Turkic and pre-Turkic influences.

 Musical instruments of Turkey

-The musical instruments used by Turks are of three main groups: stringed, wind and percussion instruments.
+The musical instruments used by Turks are of three main groups: stringed, wind, and percussion instruments.

 Let’s take a look at the most commonly used stringed instrument in Turkey.